How to Get Published: Author Guidelines for IEEE Computer Society Publications

 If you will be submitting LaTeX files, please use the IEEE LaTeX Analyzer before submitting to avoid delays and ensure all requirements are met.

-Note: All manuscript files uploaded to ScholarOne Manuscripts Manuscripts will be converted to PDF and combined into a single PDF proof (Max.
-350 MB)
+Note: All manuscript files will be converted to PDF upon submission.
+Files cannot exceed 350 MB.

 - Although using an article template is not required for magazine submissions, we encourage you to use one.
 Find the appropriate template using the IEEE Template Selector.